Antoinette Lattouf: Federal Court Proceedings (Lattouf v ABC)

 Subsequent cross‐examinations highlighted contrasts in the treatment of ABC presenters.
 While Lattouf was removed for her controversial social media posts, other high‐profile journalists were allowed to express personal opinions without facing similar repercussions.
 During his testimony, managing director David Anderson acknowledged that systemic issues, including racism in Australia, exist; however, he maintained that the ABC’s disciplinary measures were based on breaches of editorial standards rather than discriminatory practices.

 Observers suggested that the outcome of Lattouf v ABC could have broad implications for employment practices and the enforcement of editorial policies at public broadcasters.

 On 25 June 2025, the Federal Court handed down its verdict.
 The court found that the ABC had contravened section 772(1) of the Fair Work Act by dismissing Lattouf "for reasons including that she held a political opinion opposing the Israeli military campaign in Gaza".
 The court ordered the ABC to pay A$70,000 of damages to her.
 The court also found that the ABC management had been thrown into a "state of panic" by "an orchestrated campaign by pro-Israel lobbyists to have Ms Lattouf taken off air", and so had decided to "appease the pro-Israel lobbyists who would inevitably escalate their complaints about the ABC employing a presenter they perceived to have antisemitic and anti-Israel opinions in such a public position".
-Lattouf's ethnicity and national extraction were not considered by the court to have contributed to her dismissal.
-The court granted a ten year name suppression to "nine Jewish women" who masterminded the campaign to silence Lattouf.
+The court found there was no evidence that Lattouf's dismissal was related to her ethnicity or national origin.
+The court also issued a 10-year order suppressing the identities of nine individuals who had complained about Lattouf to the ABC.